-How Trade Promotions Management Could Be Quietly Costing You Millions
+How Trade Promotion Management in CPG Could Be Quietly Costing You Millions

-Many companies overlook trade promotion deduction errors that eat away at their revenue.
-Retailer chargebacks can build up unnoticed—until they surface at the worst possible moment.
+CPG companies often miss deduction errors in trade promotion management.
+These are small mistakes that quietly drain millions from their bottom line.
+Retailer chargebacks can build up unnoticed, until they surface at the worst possible moment.
 Imagine facing an audit or a board meeting, suddenly having to justify millions in unexplained write-offs.

 From what I’ve seen, it’s just like a health issue.
 At first, people ignore it, pushing it under the rug.
 The deductions pile up, they start aging, and no one reacts.
 Then, one day, like any other health problem, it hits hard.